Discover our latest report Investment Banking Software 2024: Challenges, Trends and Strategies

 We spoke with 600+ IT and innovation leaders across the globe to understand software spending habits this year, and found that nearly 60% of them are procuring half or more of their tech stack externally.

-So, what’s driving this pivot away from in-house development?
-What advantages do external investments offer?
+So, what’s driving this pivot away from in-house development, specifically in investment banking?
 And which SaaS solutions are capturing the attention of investment banks?
-This article delves into the reasons behind this significant shift and explores the benefits and options available to today’s investment banks.

 UpSlide is lightyears ahead of our previous add-in, with features to increase uniformity and productivity across teams.